An Old Way to Battle Fast Fashion

 Looking through my closet, I found this beautiful pink satin dress that I had worn just once, to my history formal in second year.
 I had to tape my boobs up when I wore it because the chest didn’t fit right.
-Then, I loaned it to a friend to wear and she had broken the strap, and ‘fixed it’ by butchering it with some pink thread and a needle.
+Then, I loaned it to a friend to wear and she had broken the strap.
 Even though it’s perfect for a wedding, I couldn’t wear it with the beat up strap, and I’m over taping my boobs.
 Solution?
 Get.
 It.
 Altered.

-If you’ve bought something that just sings straight to your heart, but doesn’t fit how you wish it would for whatever reason: bring it to a seamstress!
-It’s usually very affordable and honestly, I can hardly put a price on having something that I genuinely feel beautiful AND comfortable in.
-My only advice is: if you’re going to dish out some extra cash, make sure the item is going to last a good while, use the 30 wears rule.
+Getting clothes altered is usually very affordable.
+And, honestly, I can’t put a price on a tailored fit.
+My only advice is… If you’re going to dish out some extra cash, make sure the item is going to last a good while, use the 30 wears rule.
 If something is calling out to you, and you know you’re going to wear it a ton annnnd it’s going to last all those wears, it’s generally worth another $30 to get it to fit you how you want.

 From now on, I’ll always ask myself if it would be better to have something altered or fixed, before donating it and buying myself a newer version.